karmaniverous/blog/collections/_posts/2024-10-18-turning-the-crank-design-as-a-mechanical-process.md

 - How much of what we see here should be configurable, and at what level?

-- What kinds of metrics are required to provide accountability to stakeholders and drive business decisions?
+- What kinds of metrics are required to provide accountability to stakeholders and inform internal business decisions?

 - What kind of security is required to protect the interests of stakeholders?